 Enhanced Mechanical Properties of Alumina by Dispersed Titanium Diboride Particulate Inclusions

-J. Liu and P. D. Ownby, "Enhanced Mechanical Properties of Alumina by Dispersed Titanium Diboride Particulate Inclusions," Journal of the American Ceramic Society, Wiley-Blackwell, Jan 1991.
+J. Liu and P. D. Ownby, "Enhanced Mechanical Properties of Alumina by Dispersed Titanium Diboride Particulate Inclusions," Journal of the American Ceramic Society, vol. 74, no. 1, pp. 241 - 243, Wiley-Blackwell, Jan 1991.

 Materials Science and Engineering